 Design & Build Your Own Robot

 Both the CRE and the CRR are skinnable and by way of an example, let is introduce you to TIMee.
 TIMee is simply our CRE platform with skin applied, comprising of head, hands, arms and torso.
-We created this skin to illustrate a fully functional design, and to give you all a starting point in building your robot.
+We created this skin to illustrate a fully functional design, and to give you all a starting point to imagine, design and build your robot.
+We used something called Science Fiction Prototyping to imagine TIMee, we have documented the steps on another Instructable website entry.
 You can download the TIMee design files as open source, free of charge, using them as they are, or modifying them to create your own skin designs.

 TIMee (a fully functional robot built on the CRE platform)